What is the best camera for Youtube, vlogging and talking head videos?

-The 77D is the best camera for aspiring YouTubers and people who are looking to create video content online.
-It’s small and you can get the Canon creator kit like I did so you can use that awesome 10-18 mm wide angle lens.
-It cost a little bit more than the SLR 2 if you’re in America so I would just get the 77D over it the SLR2.
+The 200D, SLR2 is the best camera for your money for aspiring YouTubers and people who are looking to create video content online.
+It’s a small DSLR so it’s actually easy to carry and vlog with and you can get the Canon 2 lens kit like I did so you can use that awesome 10-18 mm wide angle lens.

-Now, if you’re outside the states the 200D is an excellent choice if you can get it for $450 like I did.
+Now, if you’re outside the states the 200D is an excellent choice as you can get it for around $450 like I did.
 It has a low price point, is compatible with various types of Canon glass and the video quality is on par with the 80D.